DARIAEngineering/dcaf_case_management/README.md

 ## Dockerizing

 To manage the dependencies and save us all some headache, we've Dockered this app.
-If you have `boot2docker` and `docker` installed, you can run the following:
+If you're docker-savvy, you can run the following to fire up mongo and the rails server:
-* `$ boot2docker up`
 * `$ docker-compose build && docker-compose up`
-* Navigate your browser to `http://localhost:3000`

 ## Setting up MongoDB